 Train Restoration With Danica Pure-Spring up to Level 90

 You will need to complete a quest before training with Danica, so consider waiting until you can fight strong enemies before seeking her out for training.

 On the other hand, she is easily found, so the sooner you can use her instead of Colette, the better.
 Use the following images to find Danica.

 If you discover other methods to train restoration, please feel free to comment below.
-I may have chosen to exclude certain tactics to train restoration (e.g. skill books), because those methods require a lot of research or are more convoluted than this simple tutorial.
-I may choose to update this article with more advise in the future.
+I may have chosen to exclude certain tactics to train restoration (e.g., skill books) because those methods require a lot of research or are more convoluted than this simple tutorial.
+I may choose to update this article with more advice in the future.
 In the meantime, please consider following some of my other Skyrim tutorials!

 - Skyrim: Advice and Tips for New and Returning Players

 This is general advice for "Skyrim."
 New and old fans of "The Elder Scrolls" will find these tips helpful for creating a successful "Skyrim" play-through.
 There are no spoilers to the "Skyrim" plot-line.